SMLC-NYSBC/TARDIS/README.rst

 TARDIS-em v0.2.8 (2024-07-21):
     * Fixed numpy v2.0.0 support
-    * Added general predictor for filament and object type structures
+    * Added general predictor for filament and object-type structures
     * Added support for model versioning
     * Users are now allowed to use starting from v0.2.8 new and old model version
-    * Added prediction metadata to all save files, including prediction log file
+    * Added prediction metadata to all save files, including the prediction log file
     * Fixes from v0.2.6 version
-    * Change scaling types for up- and down- scaling of images before/after predictions
+    * Change scaling types for up- and down-scaling of images before/after predictions
     * Added adaptive threshold as an optional cnn threshold
     * Added model for actin